spencer-shadley/completed-class/class-content/18-PWA/01-Activities/06-Stu_Gallery-Optimize/README.md

 - Now that we have compressed our images and enabled gzip compression, our last step is to minify our JavaScript.

-- Create a `dist` folder in the root of your project folder
+- Create a `dist` directory in the root of your project folder

   - Inside of `dist` create a file called `index.js`